dineshkumares/info_extraction_receipts/README.md

 - Collect raw data of invoices (raw images)
 - Annonate/label all the images with relevant labels
 - Model a graph from the above information
+- Convert the graph to type torch geometric dataset for modeling
-- Run the graph through a GCN Semi-Supoervised Learning Process to get desired outputs/classes.
+- Run the graph dataset through a GCN Semi-Supoervised Learning Process for predictions.

 ## 1) Collect Data:

 For the project, I am using the dataset provided in the  [ICDAR-SROIE](https://rrc.cvc.uab.es/?ch=13&com=introduction)<br>
 The dataset contains three types of files
-- Images: 1000 whole scanned receipt images.
+- Images: 626 whole scanned receipt images.
 - Labels file: one text file for each image, containing the items items extracted via OCR.: Each receipt image has been processed by an OCR engine, which extracted texts contained in each receipt.
 Each word is stored as a separate row, preceded by the coordinates of its location on the image.
 (labels file can be generated with an OCR engine.
 An example is shown in [tess_ocr.py](src/pipeline/tess_ocr.py)